Guillemdb/FractalAI/README.md

-- **General optimization**: Here you can find a [visual representation](http://entropicai.blogspot.com.es/2016/02/serious-fractal-optimizing.html?m=0) of how our algorithm explores the state space.
+- **General optimization**: Here you can find a [visual representation](http://entropicai.blogspot.com.es/2016/02/serious-fractal-optimizing.html?m=0) of how the GAS algorithm explores the state space.

 ## Other applications